Los Angeles Breach of Employment Contract Attorneys

-Our business litigation attorneys specialize in litigating breach of employment contracts.
+At Fisher & Talwar, our attorneys specialize in litigating breach of employment contracts in Los Angeles.
 In these types of cases, the plaintiff is required to prove:

 - The employer and the employee entered into an employment relationship;